nrother/dynamiclua/DynamicLua/Readme.txt

 ===================
 developed by Niklas Rother (niklas-rother.de)

 DynamicLua is a wrapper for NLua heavily using the .NET 4 "dynamic" Feature.
-(NLua is a Lua<->C# Bridge) It makes it easier and more idiomatic to use Lua in C# Code.
+(NLua is a Lua/C# Bridge) It makes it easier and more idiomatic to use Lua in C# Code.
 DynamicLua is written in C# and includes unit tests for nearly everything.
 Most of the tests are converted from the LuaInterface/NLua project.

-You might download the binary or source distribution.
-The binary distribution contains only the three DLL Files and some Texts, the source distribution the whole source code.
-The source code is packaged as a Visual Studio 2012 Solution, containing 3 projects:

 "DynamicLua" is the main project containing the code for DynamicLua.dll "DynamicLuaTest" contains the Unittests for DynamicLua, partly copied from the LuaInterface/NLua project